 For hundreds, if not thousands, of years mothers and motherhood have been revered and celebrated in some form.
-This is why, no matter where you look or in what era, you will find festivals, traditions and rituals which honor moms all over the world.
+This is why, no matter where you look or in what era, you will find festivals, traditions, and rituals which honor moms all over the world.
 From the ancient Roman celebration which honored Rhea, the mother of Pluto, Jupiter and Neptune, to the ten day long Hindu festival of Durga Puja or the Andean celebrations for the Pachamama, the Mother figure is everywhere.
+In 2021, get ready to celebrate Mother’s Day on May 9th.
+Put it on your calendar and do something special for the mother in your life.
+Read on to learn more about Mother’s Day traditions around the world.

-Mexico’s traditions for Mother’s Day are much the same as in the USA and Canada, where moms are showered with gifts, flowers and love.
-However, while Mother’s Day in the USA and Canada falls on the second Sunday in May, in Mexico it is celebrated each year on May 10th, no matter what day of the week it falls.
+Mother’s Day traditions in Mexico are much the same as in the USA and Canada, where moms are showered with gifts, flowers, and love.
+However, while Mother’s Day in the USA and Canada falls on the second Sunday in May, in Mexico it is celebrated each year on May 10th, no matter what day of the week it falls on.

 The UK celebrates what it calls “Mothering Sunday,” in much the same way as we do in the USA and Canada, but it falls in March and the history behind the holiday is a little different.
 Mothering Sunday comes from a Medieval tradition which saw the children who had been sent away to work as domestic servants or apprentices return to their ‘Mother Church’ on the fourth Sunday of Lent.
 On this day before Easter they would return home to worship, but would also take advantage of this rare day off in order to pick flowers and bake cakes for their mothers, hence the term Mothering Sunday.

 Peru is a country of two traditions.
 A westernized celebration is held on the second Sunday in May.
-This Mother’s day is much like any in the USA, Canada or the UK and Peruvian moms will get cards, gifts and be spoiled.
+This Mother’s day is much like any in the USA and Canada. and Peruvian moms will get cards, gifts and be spoiled.
 The indigenous Andean population, however, will also celebrate Mates de Challa in August.
 This is a day in honor of Pachamama – Mother Earth.

 Fete des Meres, as the French call it, takes place either in late May or early June (depending upon the Pentecost).
 This wasn’t an official holiday until Napoleon declared it so in 1806, but is now celebrated with all the pomp and flair you would expect.
 This is a day where moms are expected to relax and be pampered.

 In Ethiopia, Mother’s day is celebrated after the fall rainy season and is part of a three day Antrosht festival.
-When the skies dry up and the weather gets better families come together to celebrate with a large, jovial feast.
-Sons will traditionally bring various meats including bull and lamb whereas daughters will generally bring vegetables, butter, spices and cheese.
-After the traditional hash recipes has been enjoyed there will be singing and dancing.
+When the skies dry up and the weather gets better, families come together to celebrate with a large, jovial feast.
+Sons will traditionally bring various meats including bull and lamb, whereas daughters will generally bring vegetables, butter, spices, and cheese.
+After the traditional recipes have been enjoyed, there will be singing and dancing.

 Adapted from Corey Whelan’s article 10 Mother’s Day Traditions Around the World: https://www.care.com/a/10-mothers-day-traditions-around-the-world-1304300127